rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Get Scan Engine Pools

-Retrieve a list of configured scan engine pools
+This action is used to retrieve a list of configured scan engine pools

 ##### Input